Last Updated on January 19, 2024 by The ZenMaid Team

 I know that sucks, but it’s the reality of living in a world where people are constantly getting yelled at and sold to by so many businesses.

 There are a plenty of ways to market your cleaning business without being annoying, salesy or pushy.
-To find out how to get in front of your ideal customers in a non-salesy way, see the section: Offer free, value-added content to your market.
+To help you find out out how to get in front of your ideal customers in a non-salesy way, see the section: Offer free, value-added content to your market.

 This video from maid service and marketing expert, Joshua Latimer, provides additional insight into the 3 pillars of marketing.